American Cancer Society Recommendations for Human Papilloma Virus (HPV) Vaccine Use

-There are vaccines that can help protect young women from some HPV infections.
+There are vaccines that can help protect young women and men from some HPV infections.
 These vaccines are used to prevent cancer that can result from an HPV infection.
 They will not treat or protect against cancer from an existing HPV infection.
-Each vaccine requires a series of 3 injections (shots) over a 6-month period.
+Each vaccine requires a series of injections (shots).
 The injections are most often given in the muscle of the upper arm.

 American Cancer Society recommendations